 Next up, we have Power Rangers: Battle for the Grid, an officially-licensed title that delivers on a dream fans of the series have had for decades—a fighting game set in the Power Rangers universe.
 The 3v3 tag battle fighter pulls from the popular franchise’s 25 year-long history of color-coordinated teens kicking butt to offer players a diverse roster of fighters with unique playstyles.

 Built from the ground up with traditional fighting game mechanics, Battle for the Grid is designed to be accessible for newcomers while also satisfying veterans of the genre.
 Its roster consists of heroes and villains from the franchise’s multiple iterations, including Mighty Morphin, S.P.D., Mystic Force, and more.
 For those who don’t fancy themselves fighting game pros, the game includes a Story Mode written by Boom!
-Studios, creators of the Power Rangers comic book series, which sees players facing AI-controlled opponents.
+Studios, creators of the Power Rangers comic book series, which sees players facing AI-controlled rivals.

 Ultimate Marvel vs. Capcom 3 (PC, PS4, Xbox One)

-While it may not be the most recent entry in the series, with that title belonging to Marvel vs. Capcom: Infinite, Ultimate Marvel vs. Capcom 3 is simply put, a more polished and overall better looking game.
+While it may not be the most recent entry in the series, with that title belonging to Marvel vs. Capcom: Infinite, Ultimate Marvel vs. Capcom 3 is simply put, a more polished and overall better-looking game.
 The 3v3 tag battle fighter includes the original 36 characters from Marvel vs. Capcom 3: Fate of Two Worlds as well as 12 new ones, making for a grand total of 48 unique fighters.

 The game features some visual changes as well as adjustments to both aerial combat and X-Factor systems based on feedback from Fate of Two Worlds.
 Its community isn’t as large as it was a few years back, making it difficult to find online matches; however, it’s still one of the best superhero fighters to gather your friends and duke it out in local multiplayer.